 Meet the JumpShift team

-Carl is the founder and CEO of JumpShift, and his focus is on improving the effectiveness of organisations through more motivated and productive people.
+Carl is the Managing Director and founder of JumpShift, and his focus is on improving the effectiveness of organisations through more motivated and productive people.

 Carl has over 15 years experience of improving organisational performance through defining their identities and developing strategies.
 Carl has worked at Accenture and Rightmove.co.uk, as well as founding businesses of his own – Browniepoints.co.nz and boutique strategy consulting company Real Consulting.